Terms & Conditions

 III.
 Services, Prices, Payment

-5. Hotel invoices are payable immediately upon receipt without deduction.
-Invoices exceptionally not handed over to the guest on the day of departure, but sent to him, are deemed to have been received by the invoice recipient at the latest 3 days after dispatch, unless earlier receipt can be proven.
-The guest is in default at the latest if he fails to pay within 14 days after the due date and receipt of an invoice; this applies to a guest who is a consumer only if special reference to these consequences is made in the invoice.
-In the event of payment default by the guest, the hotel is entitled to charge default interest of 5% above the base rate to consumers.
-In business transactions with entrepreneurs, the default interest rate is 8% above the base rate.
+5. Invoices of the hotel are payable immediately upon receipt without deduction.
+If invoices are exceptionally not handed over to the guest on the day of departure, but sent to him, they are deemed to have been received by the invoice recipient at the latest 3 days after dispatch, unless an earlier receipt can be proven.
+The guest is in default at the latest if payment is not made within 14 days of due date and receipt of an invoice; this applies to a guest who is a consumer only if these consequences have been specifically pointed out in the invoice.
+In the event of payment default attributable to the guest, the hotel is entitled to charge default interest of 5% above the base interest rate to consumers.
+In business transactions between entrepreneurs, the default interest rate is 8% above the base interest rate.
 The hotel reserves the right to claim higher damages.
-For each reminder after default, the hotel may charge a reminder fee of €10.
+For each reminder after the default occurs, the hotel can charge a reminder fee of € 10.

 7. The guest may only offset or reduce a claim of the hotel with an undisputed or legally established claim.